Eric Clapton: Relationships

 Clapton's partner from the late 1960s to 1974 was Alice Ormsby-Gore, a British aristocrat.
 They were together for three years and were both addicted to heroin.
 He briefly dated funk singer Betty Davis.

 Clapton became friends with George Harrison in the late 1960s and they began writing and recording music together.
 Clapton fell in love with Pattie Boyd, who was married to Harrison at this time.
 Harrison and Boyd divorced in 1977 and she married Clapton on 27 March 1979, in Tucson, Arizona.
 Their marriage was marred by his infidelities and domestic violence.
 During a 1999 interview with The Sunday Times, Clapton admitted to raping and abusing her when they were married and he was a "full-blown" alcoholic who felt entitled to sex.
 In 1984, while recording Behind the Sun, Clapton began a relationship with Yvonne Kelly, the manager of AIR Studios Montserrat.
 Although both were married to other partners at the time, they had a daughter named Ruth Kelly Clapton in January 1985.
 Ruth's existence was kept from the public until the media realised she was his child in 1991.

 Clapton and Boyd tried unsuccessfully to have children, even trying in vitro fertilisation in 1984, but were faced instead with miscarriages.
 He had an affair with Italian model Lory Del Santo, who gave birth to their son, Conor, on 21 August 1986.
 Clapton and Boyd later divorced in 1989 after she was "utterly devastated" by his confession to impregnating Del Santo during this affair.
 Conor died on 20 March 1991 at the age of four after falling out of an open bedroom window on the 53rd floor of the Galleria apartment building in Manhattan.

 In 1998, Clapton, then 53, met 22-year-old administrative assistant Melia McEnery in Columbus, Ohio, at a party given for him after a performance.
 He quietly dated her for a year, and went public with the relationship in 1999.
 They married on 1 January 2002 at St Mary Magdalene Church in Clapton's birthplace, Ripley.
 They have three daughters.

 Health

-Clapton gave up alcohol and other recreational drugs in 1982, after a period of addiction.
+Clapton struggled with substance abuse in his younger years, drinking two bottles of vodka a day by the late 1960s and becoming addicted to heroin a few years later.
+Clapton eventually gave up alcohol and other recreational drugs in 1982.
 A former heavy cigarette smoker, Clapton quit smoking in 1994.